cyberbotics/webots/docs/discord/technical-questions-2020.md

 ##### furchan 12/07/2020 23:31:58
 `@DrakerDG`  OK.
 I will try this way.

-##### Pragathi Praveena 12/07/2020 23:33:03
-Sure.
-I can change that and check.
-I am currently using 320x190.
-My main concern was that just adding getImageArray in the ROS code (without actually publishing anything) halves the realtime factor, and I thought that may be a suboptimal way of retrieving data.

 ##### raxman 12/08/2020 02:47:40
 Is there a reason video acceleration is set at inf and i cannot change it when tryign to record my simulation?